 Did You Know?
 Bulletins were not used until 1941.
 Dr. Ard began them during his first year at Trinity.
 Before that, the hymn boards would display the hymns sung each Sunday.
 The hymnals were handed out by the ushers and collected at the end of the service.
 They placed them on a table in the Narthex.

 The anniversary committee meets the second Tuesday of the month in Memorial Hall at 7 PM.
 Come join us!
 The next meeting is Tuesday, November 13th.

 or firstname.lastname@example.org for more info.

-Starting October 7th, we will kick off our Thanksgiving Food Basket Drive to benefit not only our food bank clients but our Micah’s Backpack families as well.
-Easy basket is $10.
-Envelopes will be available at each service for your contribution.
-The collections will be accepted through Thanksgiving.
-Thank you for your generosity.
+We’ve kicked off our Thanksgiving Food Basket Drive to benefit not only our food bank clients but our Micah’s Backpack families as well.
+Please consider a donation. $10 will support an entire basket including the turkey.
+Envelopes will be available at each service for your contribution through Thanksgiving.

 There are two different bible studies meeting every week to choose from.
 All are welcome!
 Monday evenings at 7pm in Memorial Hall, there will be a bible study focusing on the Gospel of John.
 Tuesday Mornings at 10am in Memorial Hall, a second bible study will be looking at the Book of Exodus.

 John is the last Gospel written and probably comes to us from the last decade of the first century.
 The writer is a theologian and who takes things that appear in the other three Gospels and bends them to his own devices.
 For example, the synoptic Gospels—Mark, Luke, and Matthew—place the setting of the Last Supper within the framework of the Passover Meal.
 John says it happened at dinner the night before Passover.
 Who is right?
 There’s an obvious contradiction.
 So much for Biblical inherency.
 Come find out why John does this!

 Tuesday Morning, The Book of Exodus